streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 The two module types are commonly used together to construct the directed acyclic graph (DAG) outlined in the Substreams manifest.
 Map and store modules are very different in their use and how they work.
 Understanding these differences is important for harnessing the full power of Substreams.

+### Map Modules

 Map modules are used for data extraction, filtering, and transformation.
 They should be used when direct extraction is needed avoiding the need to reuse them later in the DAG.

-Examples of map module usage include:

-- extracting model data from an event or a function's inputs,
-- reading data from a block and transforming said data into a custom protobuf structure,
-- and filtering out events and/or functions on any given number of contracts.

 For performance considerations, developers should use a single map, instead of multiple maps that extract single events/functions.
 It's better to perform as much extraction as possible from a singular, top-level map module and then pass the data around for consumption by other Substreams modules.
 This is the most straightforward, simplistic, and recommended approach for both the backend and consumer development experience.

 A few notable facts and use cases for working map modules include:

-Need input 01
-Need input 02
-Need input 03
-Need input 04
-Need input 05
+- Extracting model data from an event or a function's inputs.
+- Reading data from a block and transforming said data into a custom protobuf structure.
+- Filtering out events or functions on any given number of contracts.

+### Store Modules

 Store modules are used for aggregation of values and to temporarily persist state that exists across a block.
 Stores should not be used for temporary, free-form data persistence.
 Unbounded stores are discouraged; meaning they shouldn't be used as an infinite bucket to dump data into.

 A few notable facts and use cases for working store modules include:

-Stores should only be used when reading data from another downstream Substreams module.
+- Stores should only be used when reading data from another downstream Substreams module.
-Stores cannot be outputted as a stream, except in development mode.
+- Stores cannot be outputted as a stream, except in development mode.
-Stores are used to implement the Dynamic Data Sources pattern from Subgraphs; keeping track of contracts created to filter the next block with that information.
+- Stores are used to implement the Dynamic Data Sources pattern from Subgraphs; keeping track of contracts created to filter the next block with that information.
-Do not use stores to query anything from them downstream of the Substreams output.
-For that, use a sink and shape the data for proper querying.
+- Do not use stores to query anything from them downstream of the Substreams output; use a sink and shape the data for proper querying.
-Need input 05

 ## Next steps